← 시리즈 홈 ← Series Home

 But China Is Not the Soviet Union

-A caution is needed here.
-When applying this precedent to the AI era, one must resist the temptation of a simple equation: China equals the Soviet Union.
-The analogy is seductive, but it is dangerous.
+A warning is necessary.
+When applying these precedents to the AI era, resist the simplistic equation "China = Soviet Union."
+The analogy is seductive but dangerous.

 Transition: History Does Not Give Answers — It Gives Questions